shashstormer/m3u8_proxy-cors/README.md

 This is a simple Python proxy server that adds CORS headers to M3U8 playlist files.
 It allows you to bypass CORS restrictions when playing M3U8 playlists in browsers.

+This server has scaling issues currently and is not recomended for concurent users over 50 (may be fixed in the future at the devs leisure)

 ## Installation

 To install and run the server, follow these steps: